-In relation with the previous paragraph, changing components inexpensive name brand devices can prove to be quite challenging.
-When you have a universal cartridge, it would typically easy snap on and off.
+In relation to the previous paragraph, changing components inexpensive name brand devices can prove to be quite challenging.
+When you have a universal cartridge, it would typically easily snap on and off.

 Some proprietary units have specific instructions regarding how to replace components.
 More often than not, you might need a plumber for that job.
 All of this will lead to extra costs and delays.

 LED meters, water quality measuring devices and other perks sound like a lot of fun but they really add to the price tag.
 That’s fine but do you really need that stuff?
 In all fairness, cheap reverse osmosis systems might be the way to go because of the longevity.

 Additional electronics and similar conveniences would be the first to break down in a system meant to last 10-15 years.
 A bare-boned product will have fewer components ready to fail and will still do its main job – purify your water.

 It is clear what this section is about.
 Without any further ado, we will move right to the process itself.
 While it is not rocket science, installing a reverse osmosis system properly can be tough if you have little or no experience.
 Consult a professional if needed.

 - This pre-filter phase is very similar in its nature to install like most types of water filtration systems.
 Each filter element has a designated location.
 There are typically 3 cartridges.
 Use the wrench to tighten them up.